efournier92/Notes/Seminars/TealiumTrainingWorkshop2019/TealiumTrainingWorkshop2019.md

 ### Join Group
 4EM4j1F4j

 ## Plugging into Tealium

 ### Collect
 - Can be from basic desktop or mobile
-- Even collect tags from a foosball tabl ein one instance
+- Even collect tags from a Foosball table in one instance
-  - 1000 _ turnkey vendor integrations in their marketplace
+  - 1000+ turnkey vendor integrations in their marketplace

 ### Standardize